Wondering if you should rebrand your company? Then you’re in the right place.

 Obviously, it needs to get noticed for all the right reasons, all falling within your corporate vision and brand promise.

 Conducting a brand audit will help you get a better sense of the pros and cons of your existing brand and how it stacks up against your competitors.
 A brand audit is also a great opportunity to take stock and truly see all the elements your identity and brand are applied to.

 2. Do you hesitate in handing out your business card?

 One of the key reasons why rebranding is important is that it can inject your business with vitality - a new life so to speak.
-It can help you to retain old customers, while successfully bringing in new ones - confidently.
+It can help you to retain customers, while successfully bringing in new ones - confidently.

 3. Has your brand become diluted?